Negotiation Bracketing: How To Use It and When To Avoid It

 The technique is quite straightforward.
-The side that wishes to start bracketing begins by establishing the amount of money it wants to use as a target to settle the case.
-The bracketer then assumes a “counterpunch” strategy, allowing the other party take the initiative.
-Often referred to as 'dropping an anchor' at the Aspirational level, in most negotiation training courses.
+The side that wishes to start bracketing begins by establishing the amount of money they want to use as a target to settle the case.
+The bracketer then assumes a “counterpunch” strategy, allowing the other side to take the initiative.
+This is often referred to as “dropping an anchor” in most negotiation training courses.

-Double-bracketing, however, is the negotiation counterpart of “double dipping.”
+Double-bracketing is the negotiation counterpart of “double-dipping.”
 It can creep up on either side.
-In a bracketing-based negotiation, the first party to initiate double-bracketing will successfully preclude the other party's use of the technique.
+In a bracketing-based negotiation, the first side to initiate double-bracketing will successfully preclude the other side’s use of this negotiation technique.

-At this point, plaintiff’s counsel might notice some irritability seeping into the defence’s negotiations.
-The defence may attempt one more time to settle the case by making a token increase, perhaps to $325,000.
-At this point, the plaintiff can continue the bracketing, abandon it altogether, refuse to go lower, or press the issue by utilizing double bracketing like this: “Mr. Defendant, it is becoming clear to me that you have the figure of $500,000 in mind; after all, following each round of negotiation I find that the average of our two positions always ends up at $500,000.
+At this point, plaintiff’s counsel might notice some irritability seeping into the defense‘s negotiations.
+The defense may attempt one more time to settle the case by making a token increase, perhaps to $325,000.
+Here, the plaintiff can continue the bracketing, abandon it altogether, refuse to go lower, or press the issue by utilizing double-bracketing like this: “Mr. Defendant, it is becoming clear to me that you have the figure of $500,000 in mind.
+After all, following each round of negotiation I find that the average of our two positions always ends up at $500,000.
 Look: I can’t settle this case for $500,000.
 But my demand is $700,000, and if $500,000 is your target, let me propose that, if you were to offer $600,000, which would be midway between the $500,000 and the $700,000, I would be willing to recommend that figure to my client.”

-That’s really it.
-That is all there is to double-bracketing.
+That’s really all there is to double-bracketing.
 It simply stops the bracketing and permits you to move the settlement point up closer to your figure.
-Of course, if the defendant takes the initiative on double-bracketing first, then it is going to move the settlement point below the figure you initially targeted.
+Of course, if the defendant takes the initiative on double-bracketing first, then that will move the settlement point below the figure you initially targeted.

-This technique will either heavily favour the side who is first to use it, or result in a breakdown in the negotiations.
+The technique of double-bracketing will either heavily favor the side that’s first to use it, or result in a breakdown in the negotiations.
 Either way, the use of double-bracketing usually leads to the conclusion of the negotiation.
-It is critical to understand when, if ever, you should employ it.
+So, it’s important to know when to employ the technique.

-First of all, you can’t utilize double-bracketing until you find yourself in the middle of a bracketing-type negotiation.
-At that point you might want to resort to double-bracketing in any of three scenarios:
+First of all, you can’t utilize double bracketing until you find yourself in the middle of a bracketing-type negotiation.
+At that point, you might want to resort to double-bracketing in any of these scenarios:

-When the mid-point of the bracketed negotiation is their choice, but is not yours, and is too low for you to accept;
+- When the mid-point of the bracketed negotiation is their choice and not yours.
+In tandem, it’s too low for you to accept.